Asian Comics:

 Evolution of An Artform

-Experience a vivid journey through the art of comics and visual storytelling across Asia.
+Experience a vivid journey through the art of comics and visual storytelling across Asia through this traveling exhibition.

-Discover acclaimed and influential creators from Osamu Tezuka, Miyako Maki, Hur Young Man, and Lat, to genre innovators and under-represented artists including Abhishek Singh and Miki Yamamoto.
-See how their work has influenced cinema, animation, fashion, visual art, music, and video games.
+Discover renowned and influential creators such as Osamu Tezuka, Miyako Maki, Hur Young Man, and Lat, as well as genre innovators and underrepresented artists like Abhishek Singh and Miki Yamamoto.
+Witness how their work has left a lasting impact on various forms of artistic expression, including cinema, animation, fashion, visual art, music, and video games.

-Curated by Paul Gravett with a team of more than twenty international advisors, Mangasia features over 500 works ? the largest selection of artworks from the continent ? including Japanese woodblock prints, Hindu scroll paintings, digital media, printed comics, and contemporary illustrations.
+Curated by Paul Gravett, along with a team of more than twenty international advisors, Asian Comics features an extensive collection of over 500 artworks, representing the largest selection of works from the Asian continent.
+This includes Japanese woodblock prints, Hindu scroll paintings, digital media, printed comics, and contemporary illustrations.

-This unique exhibition is a ?gateway to an unexplored world of graphic storytelling and its artistic value.
+This unique exhibition serves as a gateway to an unexplored world of graphic storytelling, showcasing its artistic significance and cultural value.

 • 280+ pages of original comic book artwork